-If you want to enroll your domestic partner, you should ask at the time of enrollment elections what information is necessary to apply, including any affidavit and/or other documentation required by the Plan Administrator.
+If you want to enroll your domestic partner, you should ask at the time of enrollment elections what information is necessary to apply, including anv affidavit and/or other required the Plan documentation by Administrator.
 Contact the Plan Administrator if you have questions.